Basildon Sporting Village

 Public construction is always subject to close scrutiny, especially during times of austerity cuts and economic recession.
 Whether procurement is via public or private initiative, local authorities are in search of long-term value for money, starting with high quality design and durable construction.
-Basildon Sporting Village is no exception.
-The largest sports project in the Thames Gateway development, the Village provides state-of-the-art facilities for sports, leisure and education on 250 acres at Gloucester Park, Basildon.
-The multi-million pound, 25-year PPP contract was awarded by Basildon Council to Community Solutions for Leisure, with Morgan Sindall Plc as main contractor.
+Basildon Sporting Village was no exception.
+This was the largest sports project in the Thames Gateway development, the Village provides state-of-the-art facilities for sports, leisure and education on 250 acres at Gloucester Park, Basildon.
+The multi-million pound, 25-year PPP contract was awarded by Basildon Council to Community Solutions for Leisure, with Morgan Sindall Plc as the main contractor.

 The use of PUDLO waterproof concrete offered a range of advantages in meeting demanding construction tolerances and quality without compromising a tight project schedule.
 Close site support from PUDLO inspectors ensured that details such as kickers and waterbars, especially crucial on water-retaining elements like swimming pools, were correctly formed.
 As a result, the concrete passed the seven day test for leakage with no problems, avoiding delays and costs from test repeats and additional pool refills.